Rare and Limited Herend Patterns

 The surprising fact is that it does not cost you any extra fees.
 So you can have the replacement or the set you wanted.

 There are very precious unique designs hidden from the customers.
 These are the limited edition patterns that are already sold out.

 Many collectors only look for limited versions as they can be brought to auctions with a determined quality.

 Herend has various levels of limited edition manufacturing.
 Depending on the design and the product of the rare item, it can be limited to a certain number of pieces, such as:

 - Limited to 150 pieces

 These patterns are offered by Herend only as long as the limit is reached.
-Afterwards, Herend will not sell you a new set.
+Afterward, Herend will not sell you a new set.

-On the back of the limited porcelain there is a serial number “14/25” in case of a 25 piece limitation.
+On the back of the limited porcelain is a serial number “14/25” in case of a 25-piece limitation.
 You also receive a printed certificate that states the: